-Step 2: If the problem cannot be resolved informally at Step 1, the employee must, within five (5) workdays of the meeting held in Step 1, submit a written grievance to the Deputy Director of Human Resources.
-If the complaint involves the Human Resources Department, the employee may submit the grievance to the Executive Director.
+Step 2: If the problem cannot be resolved informally at Step 1, the employee must, within five (5) workdays of the meeting held in Step 1, submit a written grievance to the Human Resources Department.
+If the complaint involves a member of the Human Resources Department, the employee may submit the grievance to the Executive Director.
 This written grievance shall include:

-- The specific problem; - b.
+- a.
+The specific problem; - b.
 The date of the problem or when it became known; - c.
 Any other involved parties or witnesses; and - d.
 The specific resolution sought.

-The Deputy Director of Human Resources and / or the Executive Director will investigate the written grievance and the Executive Director will make a final determination.
+A Human Resources representative and / or the Executive Director will investigate the written grievance and the Executive Director will make a final determination.
 If an employee feels that their grievance is a result of discrimination, harassment, or retaliation, please refer to Polices 102 and 103, respectively, for reporting incidents.